kb05/template-docker-apache-php-xdebug/README.md

 # template-docker-apache-php-xdebug
-The purpose of this project y create a basic template that contains a image of Apache + php with xdebug configured.
+The purpose of this project y create a basic template that contains a image of Apache (2.4.38 Debian) + php (specified version in the .env file) with xdebug configured.
 Current versions:
  - Apache :2.4.38 (Debian).
- - PHP: 7.4.0
+ - PHP: Ve

-The dockerfile installs the necessary extensions to work with xdebug and configure a entrypoint that save in the containter /etc/host file a entry called "docker-host" with the host ip.
+The dockerfile installs the necessary extensions to work with xdebug and configure a entrypoint that save in the container /etc/host file a entry called "docker-host" with the host ip.

-To run the project it's necessary save a **.env** file with the HTTP_SERVER_PORT.
+To run the project it's necessary save a **.env** file with the HTTP_SERVER_PORT and the PHP_VERSION.

-After that you can use ```docker-compose up``` to start the container and check the funcionality.
+After that you can use ```docker-compose up``` to start the container and check the functionality.

-The purpose of this project y create a basic